Modulation of Polarization and Metallicity in Janus Sliding Ferroelectrics: Conclusions and outlook

-Formation energy plot for bilayers; charge density and potential profiles for AB and BA stacking of SeMoS bilayer; charge density and potential profiles for XMoY bilayers; potential profiles for XMoY bilayers; correlation plots for $\Delta\phi$ and $P_{CD}$ with $P_{berry}$; additional results for XMoY bilayers with $d=d_{avg}$; band structures of XMoY bilayers; comparison of band structure of MoTe$_2$, WSe$_2$ and SWSe bilayer without and with SOC; effect of doping on polarization for bilayers; band structures for TeMoS bilayer showing semi-metallic nature at reduced interlayer distance; comparison of percentage change in bandgap and polarization with change in $d$ for XMoY bilayers; variation of the VBM and CBM ratios with change in $d$ for XMoY bilayers; additional results for change in $d$ for WSe$_2$ and SWSe bilayers; phonon dispersion curves; charge density and potential profiles for trilayers; band structure with layer-wise contribution analysis for trilayers; tables for data for bilayer and trilayer systems presented and referred in the paper; methodology for $P_{CD}$ calculation (PDF).
+Formation energy plot for bilayers; charge density and potential profiles for AB and BA stacking of SeMoS bilayer; charge density and potential profiles for XMoY bilayers; correlation plots for $\Delta\phi$ and $P_{CD}$ with $P_{berry}$ along with comparison of SOC and without SOC results; additional results for XMoY bilayers with $d=d_{avg}$; band structures of XMoY bilayers; comparison of band structure of MoTe$_2$, WSe$_2$ and SWSe bilayer without and with SOC; effect of doping on polarization for bilayers; variation of Fermi energy and DOS with doping for TeMoS and SMoTe bilayers; polarization and bandgap variation with more than 5\% reduction in interlayer distance for XMoY bilayers along with band structures for bilayers showing semi-metallic nature at reduced interlayer distance; comparison of percentage change in bandgap and polarization with change in $d$ for XMoY bilayers; variation of the VBM and CBM ratios with change in $d$ for XMoY bilayers; variation of polarization and bandgap with change in $d$ for WSe$_2$ and SWSe bilayers; phonon dispersion curves; charge density and potential profiles for trilayers; band structure with layer-wise contribution analysis for trilayers; tables for data for bilayer and trilayer systems presented and referred in the paper; methodology for $P_{CD}$ calculation; thermal stability analysis (PDF).